meawsin/What-Can-I-Cook/README.md

 4. **Save Favorites**: Click the heart icon to save recipes to your favorites
 5. **Upload Recipes**: Share your own recipes with the community (including real images!)
 6. **Filter & Search**: Use the search and filter options to find specific recipes
+7. **Ingredient-Based Search**: Use the Ingredients page to find recipes using Spoonacular API

 ## Troubleshooting